-In transmit queues 0-3 of the egress port, the default priority ratio is 8:4:2:1, the priority ratio can be programmed by the port registers control 10, 11, 12 and 13.
-When the transmit rate exceed the ratio limit in the transmit queue, the transmit rate will be limited by the transmit queue 0-3 ratio of the port register control 10, 11, 12 and 13.
-The highest priority queue will be no limited, other lower priority queues will be limited based on the transmit queue ratio.
+In transmit queues 0-3 of the egress port, the default priority ratio is 8:4:2:1.
+The priority ratio can be programmed by the port registers control 10, 11, 12 and 13.
+When the transmit rate exceeds the ratio limit in the transmit queue, the transmit rate will be limited by the transmit queue 0-3 ratio of the port register control 10, 11, 12 and 13.
+The highest priority queue will not be limited.
+Other lower priority queues will be limited based on the transmit queue ratio.